moodleou/moodle-qtype_combined/README.md

 This question type was written by Jamie Pratt (http://jamiep.org/) commissioned by the Open University, UK.

-This question type is compatible with Moodle 2.4+  (master branch).
+This question type is compatible with Moodle 2.5+

+It will work with Moodle 2.4 with this [patch](https://github.com/jamiepratt/moodle-qtype_combined/compare/wip_MDL-39230_2_5) to make combined question import work.

 ###Requires